isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

                     "dns-servers":
                     [
                         {
-                            // There is GSS definition for this server (see
+                            // There is GSS-TSIG definition for this server (see
-                            // DhcpDdns/gss/servers), so it will use Krb/GSS-TSIG.
+                            // DhcpDdns/gss-tsig/servers), so it will use
+                            // Krb/GSS-TSIG.
                             "ip-address": "192.0.2.1"
                         }
                     ]